Helen Wilson, founder of Open Minds, is a fully qualified teacher, Massage in Schools Instructor, freelance music educator and trainer.

 She uses simple mindfulness practices with her Early Years class and regularly practices mindfulness with her own children.

 She has a nurturing and fun personality and is quick to build a good rapport with all children.
-Her philosophy and teaching style support what is at the heart of the POSITIVE WORLD ethos.
+Her philosophy and teaching style support what is at the heart of the Open Minds ethos.

 Julie Bateman is a recently retired headteacher with 25 years teaching experience.